Charmin toilet paper kills forests and destroys bird & caribou habitat

 Habitat for caribou and other endangered wildlife are being wiped out, despite P&G’s claims to the contrary.

-• Charmin’s parent company P&G claims to replace every tree they’re responsible for cutting.
+• CLAIM: Charmin’s parent company P&G claims to regrow at least two trees for every one used.

-.
-They’re planting saplings in place of 150 year-old, carbon-absorbing trees.
+Little seedlings are planted in place of 100 year-old, carbon-absorbing trees.

 “Deforestation in Canada is a crime against nature.